 If convicted of mail/wire fraud, there is a maximum sentence of up to 20 years in prison.
 The particular sentence an individual faces depends on multiple factors, including seriousness of the crime, criminal history and mitigating and aggravating factors.

 As you can see from the two definitions, many fraud cases will be charged as wire fraud or mail fraud.
 The good news is that there are defenses to these crimes.
 Some of those defenses may include simply having the facts wrong.
 A knowledgeable, experienced attorney should be able to look through the facts of a case and if there are any discrepancies, prepare a defense to prove the government wrong.
 Another example of a viable defense is statute of limitations.
 There is a statute of limitations, meaning a time-limit, on how long the government has to bring charges under these statutes.
-Federal statues of limitations are often substantially longer than state statutes.
+Federal statutes of limitations are often substantially longer than state statutes.
 In fact, some schemes affecting a financial institution can give the government 10 years to bring a case.
 If the criminal acts occurred outside of that time frame, and if your arguments support it, your case may get dismissed.

 If you are facing a criminal charge involving mail or wire fraud, make sure you have an experienced federal defense lawyer on your side.
 We have both the experience and the knowledge to advise you on your case and prepare the best viable defense for you.
 Give us a call today for your free consultation.